How to Drop a Column From Pandas DataFrame?

 df = pd.DataFrame(data)

-# Dropping the "Age" column in place
+# Dropping a column permanently

-df.drop(["Age"], axis=1, inplace=True)
+df.drop("Age", axis=1, inplace=True)

 print(df)